DriveQuantPublic/drivekit-ui-android/README.md

 * The DriveKit SDK can only be used if you have a valid **DriveKit API Key**.
 To get an **DriveKit API key**, contact us at: <contact@drivequant.com>.
 * In `configureDriveKit` of the `DriveKitDemoApplication.kt`, set your **DriveKit API Key** where the method `DriveKit.setApiKey(<DRIVEKIT_API_KEY>)` is called.
-* Build and run the sample app on your phone.
+* Build and run the demo app on your phone.

 ### Configure the demo app